The Hershey Company (HSY) Shares Plummet Below 1-Year High

-The Hershey Company (NYSE: HSY)’s stock price has dropped by -1.19 in relation to previous closing price of 266.04.
-Nevertheless, the company has seen a loss of -2.80% in its stock price over the last five trading days.
+The stock of The Hershey Company (NYSE: HSY) has decreased by -0.80 when compared to last closing price of 262.47.
+Despite this, the company has experienced a -2.42% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 11/04/22 that Hershey Boosts Guidance After Third-Quarter Sales Rise 13%

 Is It Worth Investing in The Hershey Company (NYSE: HSY) Right Now?

-The price-to-earnings ratio for The Hershey Company (NYSE: HSY) is 31.91x, which is above its average ratio.
-Moreover, the 36-month beta value for HSY is 0.32.
-Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 15 as “hold,” and 1 as “sell.”
+The Hershey Company (NYSE: HSY) has a price-to-earnings ratio that is above its average at 31.60x. and a 36-month beta value of 0.32.
+Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 15 as “hold,” and 1 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now